The Top Secret Revealed: Yes, Frying with Olive Oil is Healthy

 According to a recent study published in Food Chemistry, deep-frying certain foods, like French fries, in olive oil enhances the food’s nutritional value.
 The Higher Council for Scientific Research (CSIC), a leading scientific research institution in Spain, revealed similar results.

-The CSIC found that when frying using different grades of olive oil the following happens with pomace oil, food absorbed the nutrients from the oil.
+The CSIC found that when frying using different grades of olive oil the following happens with food absorbed the nutrients from the oil.
 Virgin olive oil replicated the same benefits.

 Shockingly, the oil still transferred nutrients after several uses.
 Then, when fresh olive oil was added to previously used olive oil in the fryer, it replenished the used oil’s antioxidant levels.